Comic Browser:

 The Fourth-Dimensional Man!

-Thor #208 Synopsis by Peter Silvestro
+Thor #208 synopsis by Peter Silvestro

 Thor flies Hildegarde back to Avengers Mansion and they land on the roof.
 The silent alarms awaken Jarvis who goes to investigate and finds the two Asgardians.
 Thor, in a dark mood over Sif’s abandonment of him, snarls at Jarvis and chases him off.
 Hildegarde rebukes Thor for his treatment of Jarvis and goes to bed.
 Thor broods over the events of the last several issues and when he is finished, he seeks out Jarvis and apologizes to him….